Who we are

 Our commitment to privacy and responsible use of personal information

-"Personal information" means information or an opinion about an identified individual, or an individual who is reasonably identifiable:
+- "Personal information" means information or an opinion about an identified individual, or an individual who is reasonably identifiable.
+This applies:

-As a company offering reinsurance products, we collect and hold a range of personal information from and about individuals who are insured under policies issued by our customers (insurance companies).
-We only collect personal information including sensitive information, from individuals that is necessary for our business functions or activities and in accordance with the provisions of the Privacy Act.
+- As a company offering reinsurance products, we collect and hold a range of Personal information and Sensitive information from and about individuals who are insured under policies issued by our customers (insurance companies).
+We only collect personal information including Sensitive information, from individuals that is necessary for our business functions or activities and in accordance with the provisions of the Privacy Act.

 - employment details;

 - income including but not limited to, salary and wages, investments, fee income;

 - financial information including, but not limited to, assets and liabilities;

 - travel plans;